 - Cost: $29 per year, with lower per-year prices and extra perks available for 2- or 3-year commitments.

-- Perks: 10% discount at select campgrounds and retailers; 15% discount on propane at Camping World SuperCenters, 5% discount at participating Pilot Flying J gas stations; free shipping at major outdoor vendors; itinerary-planning software; free dump service.
+- Perks: 10% discount at select campgrounds and retailers; 15% discount on propane at Camping World SuperCenters; $.05/gallon gas discount and $.08/gallon diesel discount; free shipping at major outdoor vendors; itinerary-planning software; free dump service.

 - Verdict: Although the Good Sam discount is applicable in a lot of ways and at a lot of locations, the discount itself is pretty paltry (with the exception of the propane deal).
 That said, the yearly cost is nominal, so it could pay for itself if you’re a frequent camper or full-timer.

-While many discount camping clubs offer a wide range of small discounts, Passport America’s deal is more straightforward: for its annual fee, you get 50% off your campground accommodation fees at almost 1,600 participating campgrounds across the country, including locations in Mexico and Canada.
+While many discount camping clubs offer a wide range of small discounts, Passport America’s deal is more straightforward: for its annual fee, you get 50% off your campground accommodation fees at more than 1,400 participating campgrounds across the country, including locations in Mexico and Canada.
 Considering that $75-per-night campsites are not unheard of, it’s easy for this discount club to pay for itself in a single weekend trip.

 That said, you are limited to participating campgrounds — and even at eligible sites, the discount may not be applicable if you’re scoring a deal through the campground itself, like reduced rates for staying for a week or longer.